 On the whole, from the perspective of MO theory, the delocalization of electrons about the χ -fragments corresponding to χ -chains and χ -nodes is implied.
-The sharing of an electron in the case of χ -node is quite feasible, as the latter represents the nearest covalent environment of a range atom.
+The sharing of an electron in the case of χ -node is quite feasible, as the latter represents the nearest covalent environment of any atom of a molecule.
 Preliminary experiments have shown that, in most cases, χ -chains correspond to π -systems (chains of conjugated double bonds) or fragmented π -systems (e.g., two double bonds spaced apart by two ordinary bonds).
 That there is delocalization of electrons in π -systems is commonly known.